huggingface/hub-docs/tasks/src/document-question-answering/about.md

 ## Inference

 You can infer with Document QA models with the 🤗 Transformers library using the [`document-question-answering` pipeline](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.DocumentQuestionAnsweringPipeline).
 If no model checkpoint is given, the pipeline will be initialized with [`impira/layoutlm-document-qa`](https://huggingface.co/impira/layoutlm-document-qa).
 This pipeline answers the question(s) given as inputs by using the document(s).
 A document is defined as an image and an optional list of (word, box) tuples which represent the text in the document.
 If the word_boxes are not provided, it will use the Tesseract OCR engine (if available) to extract the words and boxes automatically for LayoutLM-like models which require them as input.
-For Donut, no OCR is run.
+For Donut, no OCR is run (see [paper](https://arxiv.org/abs/2111.15664)).

 ```python
 from transformers import pipeline